SohaT7/Bikeshire/README.md

 The tables are now ready to query data from (results shared under the Results section).

 #### Data Visualizations in Vertex AI (Writing Queries in Notebook and Visualizing the Results)
-Queries were written in a Notebook and the reuslts then visualized.
+Queries were written in a Notebook on the original citibike_trips data (which has around 59 million records), and the reuslts then visualized.
 Vertex AI API (and the Notebook API) was enabled, and a notebook created by visiting User-Managed Notebooks > New Notebook > Python 3.
 To be able to run queries on a BigQuery dataset through the notebook, we first installed and then imported the BigQuery Python Client library.

 ![install]()
 ![import]()